raymondsquared/kubernetes-deployment-strategy/README.md

     - **Recreate** means completely stopping your old version of an application and then starting a new version from scratch.
 It’s like tearing down an old building and building a new one in its place.
 During this process, the application will be temporarily unavailable while the old version is replaced with the new one.
     - **Blue/Green** involves running two identical environments, Blue and Green.
 You deploy the new version to the Green environment, test it, and then switch user traffic from Blue to Green to ensure a smooth transition with minimal risk.
     - **Canary** is a method where you gradually release a new version of your application to a small portion of users before rolling it out to everyone.
 This helps test the new version in real conditions and minimize the risk of widespread issues.
+    - **Feature flag deployment** involves using settings or configurations to turn specific features on or off in your application without changing the code.
+This allows you to control which features are active in your app by adjusting settings in Kubernetes, making it easier to test and manage new features.

 ## 🧰 Prerequisites